Ukrainian American Veterans: National Monument

 In 2005, National Commander Anna Krawczuk announced that a UAV National Monument would be built at St. Andrew's Ukrainian Orthodox Cemetery, in South Bound Brook, New Jersey.
 The UAV Monument would be an ideal gathering place on St. Thomas Sunday and other holidays, to remember all Ukrainian American Veterans.
+The monument was formally unveiled on 3 October 2015.
+The inscription reads "DEDICATED TO ALL UKRAINIAN AMERICAN MEN AND WOMEN WHO HAVE SERVED IN THE UNITED STATES ARMED FORCES."

-Charitable
+Charity

 Since the creation of the Ukrainian American Veterans, one of the main activities of the group has been to work on charitable projects, such as the Welfare Fund, Scholarship Fund, and sending aid to Ukraine.

-Welfare fund
+Welfare Fund

 After the National UAV was established, there was a desire among the membership to have a "National Welfare Fund" to assist veterans in need.
-The by-laws of the fund changed several times over the years; the version adopted in 1992 is the one currently in use: The purpose of the National Welfare Fund is to provide assistance in the form of grants to veteran members, their families, or a Ukrainian American Veterans Post, as aid in times of distress; also to provide gifts or grants to the Ukrainian American men or women serving in the Armed Forces of the United States.

-This article provides grants to veterans who underwent major surgery, had a prolonged stay in the hospital, and were in dire need of funds.
+This fund provides grants to veterans who underwent major surgery, had a prolonged stay in the hospital, and were in dire need of funds.
 An annual fund drive is conducted by the National Welfare Officer to replenish the Welfare Fund.
 Post Commanders apply for a Welfare Fund grant or loan on behalf of a post member.
 Neither a Post Commander nor the National Welfare Officer is permitted to disclose the name of the applicant.

-Scholarship fund
+Scholarship Fund

 The 48th National Convention authorized the creation of a National Scholarship Fund and the election of a Scholarship Officer to the National Executive Board.
 The Scholarship Officer conducts an annual fund drive to replenish the scholarship fund, and selects a Scholarship Committee which reviews applications and awards scholarships.
-To be eligible for a UAV scholarship, applicants must be descendants or related to a Ukrainian American Veteran and be a full-time matriculated college student in a degree program.
-Undergraduate students may reapply for scholarship awards up to four times.